Rusara-Jayawardane/ocr-model-test/README.md

 ## Infrastructure/scripts/argocd-bootstrap.sh

 This script is used to deploy argocd as a helm release, create argocd parent application and argocd project.
+The argoCD parent application that gets deployed will deploy the child applications. (api-gateway, model-server, prometheus, grafana etc.)

 ## Infrastructure/scripts/docker-build-test.sh

 This script is used to build the docker images for both api-gateway, model-server and push the images to a private dockerhub repository.
+This script expects the dockerhub repository name as the first argument.
-Also this script deploys containers using docker-compose and run tests.
+Also this script deploys containers using docker-compose and runs a test which upload a test image to the application and check the response.

 # Application Deployment